ayyush08/DSA.cpp-odyssey/diffference-array-method/NOTES.md

 ## Advantages
 - **Efficiency**: The difference array method allows for O(1) time complexity for range updates, making it significantly faster than updating each element individually.
 - **Simplicity**: The method is straightforward to implement and understand, making it a useful technique for problems involving multiple range updates.

+## Difference array for 2-D arrays
+Suppose we have a query with [r1,c1,r2,c2] and we want to add val to all elements in the submatrix defined by the corners (r1,c1) and (r2,c2).
+We can use a 2-D difference array D to perform this operation efficiently.

+Simple iterate from r1 to r2 inclusive:
+- add val to D[i][c1]
+- subtract val from D[i][c2 + 1] (if c2 + 1 is within bounds)

+After processing all queries, we can compute the final values in the original 2-D array by calculating the prefix sums for each row of the difference array D.